charlykso/smart-s/frontend/ROUTING_STRUCTURE.md

 };
 ```

-This routing structure provides a comprehensive navigation system with role-based access control, ensuring users only see and can access the features appropriate for their role in the Smart-S school management system.
+This routing structure provides a comprehensive navigation system with role-based access control, ensuring users only see and can access the features appropriate for their role in the Ledgrio school management system.